-This blog traces the history of Hemingway Champagne and reveals a particularly wonderful recipe for it, imported all the way from Santa Fe, New Mexico.
+This blog traces the history of Hemingway Champagne, an especially pleasant way to enjoy wine.
+Also, the blog reveals a particularly wonderful recipe, imported all the way from Santa Fe, New Mexico.

 An Addition on 3/27/2017

 Today I received a very nice article for your enjoyment: Champagne Vs Prosecco Vs Cava: Which Is The Best?
-The article is written by Ann, a purchasing manager and wine aficionado, and one-half of the Ann-and-Gary team behind the excellent website DontTellTheJonses.
+The article is written by Ann, a purchasing manager and wine aficionado.
+She’s also one-half of the Ann-and-Gary team behind the excellent website DontTellTheJonses.

 The article explains the similarities and differences among and between the three most famous European bubblies.
 If you’re not going to pop the big(ger) bucks for Champagne, Ann prefers Cava to Prosecco, and personally I agree with her.
 I find most Prosecco too sweet for sipping, even when its label describes it as brut (“unsweetened“).